kjeymax/kjeymax/README.md

 ## ⚡About Me
-<p align="center"> 🔮 I’m a developer fueled by creativity, caffeine, and curiosity.<br> 💡 I love turning ideas into digital experiences that glow in the dark.<br> 🔧 Currently exploring <b>AI • Cloud • Cybersecurity • Full Stack</b>.<br> ⚙️ “Code is my canvas — innovation is my paint.” </p>

-## 🌐 Connect With Me
 <p align="center">
   🔮 I’m a developer fueled by creativity, caffeine, and curiosity.<br>
   💡 I love turning ideas into digital experiences that glow in the dark.<br>